-Operation of amusement devices
+Operation of amusement devices and passenger ropeways

-Regulation 238 requires the person with management or control of an amusement device or passenger ropeway at a workplace to ensure that the amusement device or ropeway is operated only by a person who has been provided with instruction and training in the proper operation of the device.

-Sub-regulation 238(2) requires the person to ensure that:

-- the amusement device or passenger ropeway is checked before it is operated on each day when is to be operated; and - the amusement device or passenger ropeway is operated without passengers on each day when it is to be operated with passengers, before being operated with passengers; and - the daily checks and operation of the amusement device or passenger ropeway without passengers are properly and accurately recorded in the log book for the amusement device.
+- 669. Regulation 238 requires the person with management or control of an amusement device or passenger ropeway at a workplace to ensure that the amusement device or ropeway is operated only by a person who has been provided with instruction and training in the proper operation of the device.
+Sub-regulation 238(3) clarifies this must include instruction and training in how to carry out the daily checks required by sub-regulation 238(2)(a) and in how to operate the device without passengers as required by sub-regulation 238(2)(b).
+The term 'daily checks' refers to the checks required to be carried out on the device on each day on which the device is to be operated noting that the device may not in fact be operated every day of the week. - 670.
+Sub-regulation 238(2) requires the person to ensure that: - the amusement device or passenger ropeway is checked before it is operated on each day when it is to be operated - the amusement device or passenger ropeway is operated without passengers on each day when it is to be operated with passengers, before being operated with passengers, and - the daily checks and operation of the amusement device or passenger ropeway without passengers are properly and accurately recorded in the log book for the amusement device. - 671.
+Further requirements for the log book are found in regulation 242. - 672.
 The maximum penalty for contravening regulation 238 is \$6 000 for an individual and \$30 000 for a body corporate.